wasabifx/wasabi/README.md

   To create this file you can either:

-  a.
-Have Gradle generate the file for you (easiest) running the build.gradle file under tools (Recommended).
-To use this option
-     download the file in [tools/build.gradle](tools/build.gradle) and type
+  * Have Gradle generate the file for you (easiest) running the build.gradle file under tools (Recommended).
+To use this option download the file in [tools/build.gradle](tools/build.gradle) and type

      ```